 We will look at the Yuneec Typhoon H Plus as not only an option to other pro-level drones, but also it is a worthy step up from the original Typhoon H.

 Yuneec has stuck to what works with the Typhoon H Plus, keeping more or less the same template as the previous model.
 The Typhoon H Plus is slightly longer than the previous model at 520mm rather than 480mm and being lighter in weight at 1905g than the previous model’s 2205g.

-A six propeller setup may initially seem more power hungry and more things to maintain and replace, although there are many advantages.
-Flight time isn’t a problem, it’s quoted as up to 30 minutes (25 minutes on the previous model) and the drone will automatically switch to 5 rotor mode if one motor fails mid-flight.
+A six propeller setup may initially seem more power-hungry and more things to maintain and replace, although there are many advantages.
+Flight time isn’t a problem, it’s quoted as up to 30 minutes (25 minutes on the previous model) and the drone will automatically switch to five-rotor mode if one motor fails mid-flight.

 It also has to be mentioned the cool looking lights under each motor.
-In low light conditions you can definitely keep an eye on the drone and they act as its own pretty little light show.
+In low light conditions, you can definitely keep an eye on the drone and they act as its own pretty little light show.
 This can be switched off if necessary.

-The larger form may seem more bulky than other models, but the upside means the Yuneec Typhoon H Plus can take wind speeds of up to 35 miles an hour.
+The larger form may seem bulkier than other models, but the upside means the Yuneec Typhoon H Plus can take wind speeds of up to 35 miles an hour.
 This is a huge improvement over the 20mph wind restriction of the Typhoon H.

 There’s also the inclusion of Intel’s RealSense collision technology.
 The system intelligently detects obstacles, charting the best routes of flight using the on-board cameras and sonar sensors to detect environments.
-It’s a pretty efficient system which can detect moving objects or those that are hard to see.
+It’s a pretty efficient system that can detect moving objects or those that are hard to see.

 As we all know, what goes up must come down, so the Typhoon H Plus has plenty of built-in safety features.
 These include no-fly zones like around commercial airspace and the flight height limit of no higher than 400 feet if set.
-You can also set your own flight limits via GPS restricting the distance the drone can fly from you and via the Smart Circle mode the drone will fly within a certain radius.
+You can also set your own flight limits via GPS restricting the distance the drone can fly from you and with the Smart Circle mode, the drone will fly within a certain radius.

-The screen on the new version is better quality with with a more contrasty display.
+The screen on the new version of the controller is better quality with a more contrasty display.
 Functionality has also been improved with the latest Flight Mode 2.0 firmware and now with a 720p live video feed from the drone’s main camera.
 An HDMI port on the controller allows this feed to be viewed on an external TV or monitor.

 Everything you need information wise is also displayed on the controller screen from flight information to all the camera controls such as the camera’s tilt angle and exposure settings.
 You can also set the autonomous flight modes, which include Curve Cable Cam, Follow Me, Journey Mode, Orbit Me, Points of Interest and Return Home.
 These are exactly the same as on the previous model.

-A C23 1-inch CMOS sensor camera is employed on this drone, a significant upgrade from the previous model.
-The camera hangs down under the drone like a mounted mini gun, visually making the drone very obvious it is a camera-based unit or has a payload with the purpose.
+A C23 one-inch CMOS sensor camera is employed on this drone, a significant upgrade from the previous model.
+The camera hangs down under the drone like a mounted minigun, visually making the drone very obvious it is a camera-based unit or has a payload with the purpose.

-The up in quality of the camera means better lowlight performance as the 1 inch sensor can gather more light.
+The up in quality of the camera means better lowlight performance as the 1-inch sensor can gather more light.
 A 40.5mm standard ND filter is also employed which comes as standard in the package.